 We provide expert priority support for Jetpack customers but not third-party plugins.

-Nonetheless, the two key points here are:
+Nonetheless, the two key points are:

-- Backup both your database and your site files constantly.
+- Back up both your database and your site files constantly.

 - Test your backups regularly.